-With over 5,000 five-star reviewers from verified purchasers — and a ranking in the top 10 of our list of the best umbrellas — the Teflon-coated Repel travel umbrella is quite well-regarded.
-“Marty Poppins (Mary’s cousin) would be proud to own this heavy duty, rain repellent, truly automatic umbrella.
+With over 15,000 five-star reviewers — and a ranking in the top 10 of our list of the best umbrellas — the Teflon-coated Repel travel umbrella is quite well-regarded.
+“Marty Poppins (Mary’s cousin) would be proud to own this heavy-duty, rain-repellent, truly automatic umbrella.
 It’s sturdy design makes it virtually windproof as well, for those long trips above the skyline while traveling to the next nanny assignment.”
 Purchasers say it’s compact, sturdy and “virtually windproof.”
 Many say the Teflon coating really helps make it waterproof, as well: “The droplets stay pooled on top of the fabric and I’m able to easily shake them off,” explains one.
 But more than anything, reviewers praise its durability, with one reviewer saying, “Best umbrella I’ve ever had.
 I bought it after looking online for one that wouldn’t fall apart at the first gust of wind in a rainstorm.
 After using several times in a huge rainstorm with heavy winds, it seems to be indestructible.”
 Another reviewer explains, “The little umbrella held up in the gusty wind on the second floor at the Eiffel Tower.
 It was raining cats and dogs when we were up there, and the Teflon kept us dry while we were taking photos.”

 Best-rated (less expensive) umbrella

 “This umbrella is just awesome,” writes one reviewer.
 “It can stand strong against the whipping wind and look cute while doing so.
 I was initially nervous about the price, thinking it would be poorly made, but it was quite the opposite.”
 Purchasers praise this umbrella as stylish, affordable, and durable.
-Many love the fashionable look of the “bubble” design, but they also highlight its functionality: “You can see where you’re going through the plastic and you don’t have to tilt it in the direction of the rain because you’re covered from all sides.”
-The manufacturer makes a few different versions of this umbrella; we tested out the original model and it made our list of best umbrellas, but this “women’s” version is about $10 less expensive.
+Many love the fashionable look of the clear “bubble” design, but they also highlight its functionality: “You can see where you’re going through the plastic and you don’t have to tilt it in the direction of the rain because you’re covered from all sides.”
+The manufacturer makes a few different versions of this umbrella; we tested out the original model and it made our list of best umbrellas, but this “women’s” version is about $6 less expensive.

 Best inverted umbrella

 “So, I’m 33 and the fact that someone thought to redesign the classic umbrella to be more functional blew my mind.
-I will say that the way this one looks when it’s rolled up still seems odd to me, but my god, it’s so functional,” raves one reviewer, and this concept of an “inverted umbrella” was new to many other purchasers, but most ended up enthusiastically embracing the design.
-“It really does change your mind in what to expect from your umbrella,” writes one reviewer who adds, “It’s wonderful how the wet side is hidden within and the umbrella stands up all on its own.”
+I will say that the way this one looks when it’s rolled up still seems odd to me, but my God, it’s so functional,” raves one reviewer, and this concept of an “inverted umbrella” was new to many other purchasers, but most ended up enthusiastically embracing the design.
+“It really does change your mind in what to expect from your umbrella,” writes one reviewer, who adds, “It’s wonderful how the wet side is hidden within and the umbrella stands up all on its own.”
 Over 250 reviewers praise the unique design for keeping them dry when getting in and out of their cars.
 As one explains, “I was doubtful, but now I am SOLD on this umbrella.
 The way it closes up, you can get in the car, bring the umbrella in with you, and you do NOT get a lap full of water.”
-As one satisfied purchasers sums it up, “My new inverted umbrella is ‘the bomb.’
+As one satisfied purchaser sums it up, “My new inverted umbrella is ‘the bomb.’
 It does exactly what they advertise and keeps me from dumping all kinds of rainwater on my head and in my car.
 Bravo, Sharpty!”